-She was fearless and able to learn and do whatever our family needed, from carpentery to masonry, clothes designer, seamstress, cook, architect, financial advisor, mother, wife and pianist (of course).
+She was fearless and able to learn and do whatever our family needed, from carpentery to masonry, clothes designer, seamstress, cook, architect, financial manager, mother, wife and pianist (of course).

 Arne Myggen (Hansen)

 Father, journalist & photographer.

 t– later he became the most popular radio personality in Denmark ever.

-He published about 12 books, wrote plays, skids and comedies for all the major stars while working for the newspapers, radio and television for most of his life.
+He published about 12 books, wrote plays, skits and comedies for all the major Danish stars while working for the newspapers, radio and television for most of his life.

 He and my mother never had an argument, they were a perfect marriage of humor, sensibility, taste of adventure and love, and complimented each other in what each could do for each other and our family.

 Naturally, I was keen to follow his footsteps and adopted soon the serious look of concentration.